mwarning/KadNode/windows/README.md

 Note:
 * You need the file cygwin1.dll for running KadNode on systems without Cygwin.
-* Cygwin does not support KadNodes Local Peer Discovery right now.
+* Cygwin does not support Multicast packets.
+That is why Local Peer Discovery won't work.